Sarohia94/Project-5-Bedside-Tales/TESTING.md

 ![Feature 11](docs/features/feature11.png)

-12. Clicking on a book catergory will display the Catergory you are looking at, with the results - each book has the tag displayed confirming this too.
+12. Clicking on a book category will display the category you are looking at with the results.
+Each book has the tag displayed confirming this too.
 There is also a link to view all books and a quantity of the results displayed on the page.

 ![Feature 12](docs/features/feature12.png)